TRACE-Digital/TRACE-search/src/search/README.md

   noPeriod?: string,            // ???
-  headers?: {},                 // headers to send with the request if needed request_head_only?: boolean   // for status_code errorType website -- use a GET request instead of a HEAD request logoUrl?: string;             // URL to a logo icon (for use in frontend) omit?: boolean                // tells program to not process the site
+  headers?: {},                 // headers to send with the request if needed request_head_only?: boolean   // for status_code errorType website -- use a GET request instead of a HEAD request logoClass?: string;           // FontAwesome CSS class for the logo (for use in frontend) omit?: boolean                // tells program to not process the site
 ```